itsyuimorii/--PROJECT--Tokyo-stack-projects/05.FinalProject-blog_management_system/README.md

 ![deleteid](/Users/yuimorii/Documents/GitHub/Tokyo-stack-projects/images/deleteid.png)

-3. Add a `click event` for the delete button, and in the click `event handler` **get the ID value stored in the custom property** and store the ID value in the `hidden field of the form
+3. Add a `click event` for the delete button, and in the click `event handler` **get the ID value stored in the custom property** and store the ID value in the `hidden field of the form 添加點擊事件

 > views/admin/user.art